abinit/abinit/doc/tutorial/base1.md

 You will have a bit more freedom after that first step.
 It is supposed that you have some good knowledge of UNIX/Linux.

-This lesson should take about 2 hours.
+This tutorial should take about 2 hours.

 ## Computing the (pseudo) total energy, and some associated quantities